informatics-lab/blog/_posts/2016-06-30-cracking-clojure.md

 In the Clojure example you can see that, instead of multiple lines, we've got multiple sets of brackets instead.

 ### Loops
 Here's a simple function to sum all the numbers in a list.
+(Obviously there is are better ways to sum in both languages, but just look at the logic flow.)

 **Python**